 Unnamed, existing Preston Lilacs.

 There is also a very old tree lilac, Syringa reticulata, between the pond and sundial, shading the perfect spot to rest at the end of your walk.
+Sadly, it is a highly invasive tree that can be found throughout the woods and along the undeveloped portion of George Street.

 Sitting in the shade of Syringa reticulata, the Japanese Tree Lilac